 Murdered: Soul Suspect is rarely challenging when it comes to piecing evidence together and uncovering leads, but exploring the historic town of Salem, seeing its spectral landmarks, and helping the many ghosts wandering its streets is a constant joy.
 Did we mention you can possess cats?

 It might be over a decade old but SWAT 4 is still among the most realistic and atmospheric police games around.
 Simulating real-world police procedures, SWAT 4 casts you as the leader of a five-man team as you subdue armed targets and rescue hostages across 21 missions.
+It’s on par with the best PC simulation games for its attention to detail and realistic mechanics.

 While you have access to an arsenal of submachine guns, assault rifles, and shotguns, SWAT 4 remains rigidly attached to realistic police protocol, punishing you for unauthorised use of force, incurring hostage injuries, and losing officers.
 Instead, you will use beanbag shotguns, tasers, and pepperball guns to pressure enemies into surrendering before cuffing them.
 This emphasis on the pressures of upholding the law also make SWAT 4 an illuminating experience at times, as you question whether to give suspects fair warning before opening fire, knowing that announcing your whereabouts gives the enemy a huge advantage.